gaelWumba/pawsomes/README.md

 # 🐶 PAWSOME

-This project is a mini-website built with **ReactJS** and styled using **Tailwind CSS**, fetching real-time dog images using the [Dog CEO API](https://dog.ceo/dog-api/).
+This project is a mini-website built with **ReactJS** and styled using **Tailwind CSS**, fetching dog images using the [Dog CEO API](https://dog.ceo/dog-api/).
 It consists of three pages: Home, Gallery, and Breed Search.

 ## 🚀 Features